Is a Post-Work Future a Good Thing?

 We'll have better ideas

 I've argued that a post-work future is unambiguously a good thing, despite how engrained work is with our concepts of purpose and fulfilment.
 As long as we learn to find meaning in other pursuits, the inevitable redistribution of resources and the huge increase in mental bandwidth it will afford make a post-work world inherently 'ideal'.
-This has largely been my personal reflection from my years of research on the topic.
-In the next article I'll reflect on a leading book in happiness research - sometimes called positive psychology - to explore in more detail what the literature says on where we may find fulfilment in a post-work future, and how to overcome the areas where we specifically find happiness in work today.

 Please share your thoughts if you have any feedback on this article, or leave a comment below.